near/docs/docs/7.primitives/linkdrop/interacting/near-cli.md

 This section describes how to create different kinds of linkdrop from your shell using [`near-cli`](../../../4.tools/cli.md).

+In order to create any kind of drop, you need to first generate key pairs.

+You will need to create one key per drop you want to generate, and you will always pass the `public` part of the key to create the drop, and give the `private` part of the key to the user you want to receive the drop.

 ---

 ## Getting key pairs